ionic-team/ionic-site/content/docs/v2/resources/third-party-libs/index.md

 npm install @types/lodash --save
 ```

 In the rare case that types don't exist for your library, there are two options to proceed.
 The simple option is to create a short-hand type definition.
-A more complicated and time consuming option is to create a create a complete type definition.
+A more complicated and time consuming option is to create a complete type definition.

 ### Creating Short-hand Definition